ardaglobal/arda-poc/readme.md

 For more information see the [monorepo for Ignite front-end development](https://github.com/ignite/web).

+## API

+The REST API endpoints exposed by the modules under `x/` are derived from the gRPC services defined in `proto/ardapoc`.
+They can be accessed with any standard HTTP client.

+### x/property

+- `GET /arda/property/params` - query property module parameters
+- `GET /cosmonaut/arda/property/properties` - list all registered properties
+- `GET /cosmonaut/arda/property/properties/{index}` - get a property by index

+### x/arda

+- `GET /arda/arda/params` - query arda module parameters
+- `GET /cosmonaut/arda/arda/submissions` - list all submissions
+- `GET /cosmonaut/arda/arda/submissions/{id}` - get a submission by id

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.